SSWConsulting/SSW.Rules.Content/rules/different-types-of-testing/rule.md

 ### Smoke testing

-Smoke testing is designed to verify that the critical functionality of software is working, at a very high level.
+Smoke testing is designed to verify that the critical functionality of the software is working, at a very high level.
 The software is put under limited pressure (undergoing only shallow testing) to make sure no smoke comes out.

 The smoke test is meant to be quick to execute, with the goal of giving you some assurance that the major features of your system are working as expected.

 Smoke tests can be useful right after a new build is made to decide whether or not you can run deeper (and more expensive) tests, or right after a deployment to make sure that they application is running properly in the newly deployed environment.

 ::: greybox
 Why perform smoke testing?
 To mitigate the risk of the basic and critical functionality failing to work as expected.